TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2022-08-06 - Changes China Satellite Hack II upgrade into manually activated spy ability <a name='link__20220806__837_satellite_hack_ii_ability'></a>
 **Changes**

-- **FEATURE**: Changes the China Satellite Hack II upgrade into a manually activated spy ability.
-It keeps the same duration and cooldown, but instead of being automatically activated, it is now an ability similar to the Strategy Center Intelligence.
+- **FEATURE**: The China Satellite Hack II upgrade is now a manually activated spy ability.
+It keeps the same duration and cooldown, but instead of being automatically activated, it works similar to the Strategy Center Intelligence.

 **Links**